DavisDaddy/sta032/upenn_intro.md

 Something like the opposite of sorting, a "permutation" is a (potentially) scrambled listing of the elements of a vector.
-Permutations are important in probability, and it's somewhat surprising the R has no built-in `permutation` function.
+Permutations are important in probability, and it's somewhat surprising that R has no built-in `permutation` function.
 The rationale may be that the built-in function `sample` will produce a permutation.